univ-smb-m1-isc-2020/chuck-facts/readme.md

 application can be run locally with the following command :

+cd dev-station
+docker-compose up
+cd ..
 mvn spring-boot:run

 (please do make sure you can run maven on command line)

  - actuator endpoints available on http://localhost:8080/actuator/health
- - first controller available here http://localhost:8080/chuck-facts
+ - first controller available here http://localhost:8080/api/chuck-facts